Tuffah

 Tuffah has existed since early Mamluk rule in Gaza in the 13th century.
 The southern part of Tuffah was called "ad-Dabbaghah".
 According to Ottoman tax records in the late 16th century, it was a small neighborhood containing 57 households.
 The ad-Dabbaghah neighborhood contained Gaza's slaughterhouse and tanners' facilities during the Ottoman era (1517-1917).
 The northern subdivision of Tuffah was called "Bani Amir."

 The 14th-century Ibn Marwan Mosque is located in the district as is the 13th-century Aybaki Mosque.
-Home to the British War Cemetery, Tuffah also contains Gaza's public library and a number of Palestinian Red Crescent schools.
+Home to the British War Cemetery, Tuffah also contains a public library and a number of Palestinian Red Crescent-run schools.

+During Gaza war, the neighborhood was subjected to heavy Israeli artillery fire and airstrikes; multiple Palestinian journalists were also killed in strikes that hit the area.